Plants Form the Foundation of the Food Chain

 Native Plants Require Far Fewer Resource Inputs Than Alien Species

 And here’s a little secret Big Horticulture does not want you to know.
 Since native plants evolved here for 10,000 years, they have adapted to the extremes of our climate.
 They can tolerate sub-zero temperatures, summer heat, drought, and insect predation…all without ever needing to be watered, fertilized, and sprayed after establishment.
 They thrived without human intervention for millennia and will continue to do so, making them a great choice for low maintenance landscapes.
 Native landscapes require far less effort, resources, and cost to maintain making them a more sustainable alternative.
 Native plants make Big Horticulture – mainstream growers, Scotts, Monsanto, and the huge array of garden chemicals including fertilizers, pesticides, and fungicides – obsolete in the planned landscape.
-Aside from saving money and time, native plants in our landscapes result in healthier places to live for wildlife, our pets, and us.
+This saves more than just money and time, it results in healthier places to live for wildlife, our pets, and us.

 Native Plants Are Beautiful